sireton/sireton.github.io/_posts/2025-09-10-living-off-the-land-lolbins.md

   - Security Research

 tags: [threat-research, lolbins, lolbas, defense-evasion, red-team, blue-team]
-description: "A per-tool breakdown of how LOLBins work, how they're abused, how to test for exposure, and what defenders can actually do about it."
+description: "A breakdown of how LOLBins work, how they're abused, how to test for exposure, and what defenders can actually do about it."
 ---

 Detection engineering has a needle-in-a-haystack problem.
 LOLBin abuse makes it a needle-in-a-stack-of-needles problem.
 The malicious invocation looks nearly identical to the legitimate one.
 The binary is signed by Microsoft.
 The process is expected to exist.
 The network traffic is indistinguishable from normal operations at first glance.
 There is no payload to hash, no dropper to sandbox, no import table to scan.
 Just the OS doing what it was built to do, pointed somewhere it shouldn't go.

-This post is a technical case study covering six LOLBin primitives across Windows and Linux.
+This post is a technical case study covering three LOLBin primitives across Windows and Linux.
 For each one: how it works legitimately, how it gets abused, how to test whether your environment is exposed, and what defenders can build or configure to detect or prevent misuse.
 This is reference material.
 Hoard it.

+---

+## Why Detection Is Hard

+The detection challenge is not identifying that `certutil.exe` ran.
+It is determining whether the specific invocation of `certutil.exe` was legitimate or malicious.
+This requires behavioral context that signature-based detection does not provide.

+What process spawned it?
+What was the parent?
+What was the network destination?
+Is this consistent with the host's baseline behavior?
+Does this machine normally run this binary at all?

+Behavioral detection closes the gap, but it generates noise, requires tuning, and is only as good as the baseline you establish.
+An attacker who does reconnaissance before executing knows what normal looks like on the target.
+They time their activity to blend.
+The better-resourced the operator, the more deliberate the blending.

+This is not a reason to give up on behavioral detection.
+It is a reason to build it carefully, instrument it deeply, and understand the attack surface before you write the first rule.

 ---